-- Exclusive therapeutic alcohol rehab centers – In Effingham, Derry, and Canterbury, New Hampshire, there are places like Green Mountain Rehab Center, Granite House, and New Freedom Academy.
-These facilities provide residential detox care, structured client schedules, evidence-based clinical therapies, and discharge preparation to help individuals overcome addiction.
+- Exclusive therapeutic alcohol rehab centers – In Effingham, Derry, and Canterbury, New Hampshire, there are places like Green Mountain Treatment Center, the Granite House, and New Freedom Academy.
+These facilities provide residential detox care, structured client schedules, evidence-based clinical therapies, and aftercare preparation to help individuals overcome addiction.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

-- A program that supports mental health – Cognitive behavior therapy and dialectal therapy are offered at our facilities.
-Via motivational interviews, one-on-one counseling, process groups, and other therapies, our primary goal is to assist you with treating your addiction.
+- Therapies – Cognitive behavior therapy and dialectical behavioral therapy are offered at our facilities.
+Via motivational interviews, one-on-one counseling, group therapy, and more.
+Our primary goal is to assist you with treating your addiction.

-- Outpatient care – Individualized recovery programs, nutritional counseling and herbal detox are all available at our Green Mountain Treatment Facility without clients needing to stay 24/7.
+- Outpatient care – Individualized recovery programs, nutritional counseling and herbal detox are all available without clients needing to stay 24/7.

 - The Alumni Network – Our programs make it easier for you to form tight bonds with your peers.
-This friendship is crucial because after you’ve finished the counseling process, you’ll want to reconnect with them to share your progress.
+After you’ve finished the counseling process, you’ll want to reconnect with them to share your progress.

-Valium is a widely abused substance, so our treatment and recovery facilities are used to dealing with Valium misuse and dependency.
-It’s time to get assistance if you’re finding that crucial aspects of your life, such as your work and relationships, are taking a back seat to your Valium addiction.
+It’s time to get assistance if crucial aspects of your life are taking a back seat to your Valium addiction.
 Regardless of how long you’ve been using Valium, you have the ability to overcome your addiction.
 We can help when you take the first steps toward recovery by seeking treatment.

 Detoxing in a professional recovery facility that specializes in treating addiction is the best alternative.
 Granite Recovery Centers will safely provide you with the relief you need when you’re going through withdrawal.